Alonso-del-Arte/algebraic-integer-calculator/README.md

 This project started out in Java 8 with JUnit 4.
 I have since upgraded to Java 21, but because I'm using NetBeans rather than IntelliJ or Eclipse, I can't upgrade JUnit to JUnit 5.

-Regardless, I'm in no rush to use Java 9 or later features.
-However, just prior to Hacktoberfest 2024, I started using a few features here and there that require Java 17.
-So, just to be on the safe side, let's say this is a Java 21 project.
-I don't intend to upgrade Java if it's not a long-term support (LTS) release.
+But this is now a Java 21 project.

 This is still a JUnit 4 project.
 But rather than be limited by JUnit 4 not having the things from JUnit 5 that I sometimes need, like `assertThrows()`, I